timp/The_Clocktower/README.md

 a character from a child's bedtime story, so she will never grow up in the human world.

-The past fw months Pippa had been sleeping in the ramshackle house with John and Doriene, they treated her as though she was their child, pippa didn't mind really but she cried sorrowfully every night.
+The past few months Pippa had been sleeping in the ramshackle house with John and Doriene, they treated her as though she was their child, Pippa didn't mind really but she cried sorrowfully every night.

 On one very unexpected day news came around, and first to Pippa seeing as she